cksteven/starter-hugo-academic/content/en/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Psychology
+  - course: Ph.D. in Psychology
     institution: University of Wisconsin-Madison
     year: 2026 (Expected)
-  - course: BA in Computer Sciences and Economics
+  - course: B.A. in Computer Sciences and Economics
     institution: University of Wisconsin-Madison
     year: 2020